Cronick/WV-System-ID-Overview/README.md

 Pull requests are welcome, so feel free to add information about unknown devices to the overview.

 ## Credits
-Thanks to Widevine Revocation Tracker for most of the available information.
+- Thank you to Widevine Revocation Tracker for the first available information.
+- Thank you to Anonymous source for providing a device overview from DCSL v2